mikhalov/ai_voice_assistant/README.md

 ## **Technologies Used**
 * **Spring Boot**: Provides the framework for the application, supporting the operation of our bot.
 * **Spring Data**: Enables seamless integration with MongoDB for efficient storage and retrieval of conversation histories.
+* **Docker**: Used for containerization of the application, facilitating ease in deployment and scalability.
+* **Google Cloud Run**: Platform used for deploying the containerized application, ensuring it's accessible and scalable.
 * **MongoDB**: Acts as the database to store and manage conversation histories.
 * **WebFlux**: Uses server-sent events for asynchronous communication with the ChatGPT API, ensuring real-time conversation handling also using for other requests in static variant.
 * **WebClient**: Handles interactions between the application and various APIs.